-Updated: Oct 21, 2020
+Updated: Oct 28, 2021

 Food is our nourishment; it keeps us alive and makes our children grow.
 As such, food simply must always be enjoyed.
 If a person is not enjoying a diet they are on, it will never work.
-Start by loving yourself.
-Then let that love flow outwards to other people.
+Start by loving yourself, then let that love flow outwards to other people.
 Let the good food you eat and prepare for others be an expression of that love.

 Everyone has slightly different genes and preferences.
 This can make some people more susceptible to putting on weight with certain foods.
 It is also the reason why so many types of diets exist.
 Our culture is also so important when it comes to diet.
 If you were raised in a household where meat was eaten with every meal, it can be hard to eat less of it.
 Habits take weeks to months to solidify.
-Finding a diet which you enjoy and getting into a cycle of wellness is the best way to make everything work.
+Finding a diet that you enjoy and getting into a cycle of wellness is the best way to make everything work.
 Remember, nothing is set in stone, not even our genes.
 Just because you have always been overweight and unhealthy, does not mean that at any point in your life you cannot change.
 But you have to want to change.

 Genetically Modified Organisms (GMO), Food Production, and Processed Foods (PF)

-Food to Avoid or Enjoy in Extreme Moderation
+Foods to Avoid or Enjoy in Extreme Moderation

-- Sugar should also be enjoyed in extreme moderation.
+Sugar should also be enjoyed in extreme moderation.
 A person in the United States today eats as much sugar in one day as hunter gatherer peoples use to in an entire year.
 So much of our food is laden with sugar these days, it hides everywhere and has hundreds of different names on packages.
 Avoid sugar sweetened beverages.

 Processed foods with very high levels of sugar, salt, and simple carbohydrates.
 Things like high fructose corn syrup should be avoided.

 Eat Lots of Vegetables and Fruits, Add in Some Nuts and Seeds

 So many people eat so few vegetables and fruits.
 It is no wonder why we are all so constipated and lack nutrients.
 Furthermore, by eating these bulky foods, one can fill their stomach, leading to satiety.
-Any healthy diet must stand on a foundation of vegetables and fruits.

 On top of fruits and vegetables, nuts and seeds are strongly encouraged.
-Tree nuts like walnuts, pecans, cashews, and brazil nuts are rich in protein and healthy fats.
+Tree nuts like walnuts, pecans, cashews, and brazil nuts are rich in protein and healthy omega 3 fats.
 Peanuts are a great source of energy.
 Seeds from pumpkins and many other plants provide great nutrients.
 These foods are high in calories though, so if trying to lose weight, be aware of this.